Project-Counter/cop5/source/04-reports/04-item-reports.rst

    * - IR_A1
      - Journal Article Requests
      - Reports on journal article requests at the article level.
 This report is limited to content with a Data_Type of Article and Metric_Types of Total_Item_Requests and Unique_Item_Requests.

-       This Standard View of the Item Report must be provided only if (a) it is clear for all articles in IR whether they are journal articles or not and (b) the parent item is known for all journal articles.
      - Repository\ |br|\ |lb|
        Scholarly_Collaboration_Network